Nikolaos-Gkionis/nikolaos-ixd/docs/opinions/github.md

 Wow! you have 'X' contributions last year, does that make you a better designer, developer.
 Is this another social status badge, forced by who?

 Moreover, since github was purchased by Microsoft, all sorts of terrible things chimed.
 Co-Pilot, what the hell.
-Everytime you make a commit, co-pilot copies, studies and analyses your code.
+Everytime you make a commit, co-pilot copies, Histories and analyses your code.
 Combine that with VS-Code and your children do not stand a chance following your footsteps.

 Hey, I might be wrong.
 Who knows...